thinkloop/memoizerific/README.md

 ## Comparison
 There are many memoization libs available for JavaScript.
 Some of them have specialized use-cases, such as memoizing file-system access, or server async requests.
 While others, such as this library, tackle the more general use-case of memoizing standard synchronous functions.
 Few, however, are suitable for real-world production environments.
-Following are the minimum criteria I look for in a memoization solution:
+Following are the minimum criteria I look for in a professional memoization solution:

-- **Support for multiple arguments**: One argument memoizers aren't going to get us far in solving real problems.
+- **Support for multiple arguments**: One argument memoizers start to fall short quickly when solving real problems.
-- **Support for complex arguments**: Including large arrays, complex objects, arrays-of-objects, arrays-within-objects, etc. (not just primitives like strings or numbers).
+- **Support for complex arguments**: Including large arrays, complex objects, arrays-within-objects, objects-within-arrays, etc. (not just primitives like strings or numbers).
 - **Dynamic Cache**: A cache that grows unimpeded will quickly become a memory leak and source of bugs.
-- **Consistent performance profile**: Many libs perform well within certain parameters, but fail wildly in others, like if a large cache is chosen, or arguments are many or complex.
-It is important that performance degrade predictably and linearly as the environment becomes less favorable to avoid nasty surprises.
+- **Consistent performance profile**: Many libs perform well within certain parameters, but start to fail wildly in others, usually when a large cache is chosen, or many arguments are used.
+It is important that performance degrades predictably and linearly as the environment becomes less favorable, to avoid nasty surprises.

 Using this simply list, we can narrow down the field of possible candidates dramatically.
-The popular [lodash](https://lodash.com/docs#memoize), for example, only supports one argument out of the box and has no cache-size control.
+The popular [lodash solution](https://lodash.com/docs#memoize), for example, only supports one argument out of the box and has no cache-size control.
-These others support multiple complex arguments, but also do not provide a cache-size control solution:
+Others support multiple complex arguments, but do not provide cache-size control solution:

 - :heavy_multiplication_x: [Memoizejs](https://github.com/addyosmani/memoize.js) (@addyosmani)